Noor Shaker

-Noor Shaker (نور شاكر) is a Syrian entrepreneur and computer scientist who co-founded the AI for drug discovery start-up Glamorous AI.
+Noor Shaker (نور شاكر) is a Syrian British entrepreneur and computer scientist specializing in the application of artificial intelligence to drug discovery and medical diagnostics.
+She is the founder and CEO of SpatialX, a company applying AI to pathology to improve cancer diagnostics.
+Previously, she co-founded the AI for drug discovery start-up Glamorous AI.
 Glamorous AI was acquired by the US-based company X-Chem in Nov 2021.
-Before Glamorous AI, Noor founded the drug discovery start-up GTN Ltd and served as CEO for more than two years.
-She stepped down as CEO in August 2019.
-The company entered liquidation in March 2020.
+Before Glamorous AI, Noor founded the drug discovery start-up GTN Ltd and was CEO for more than two years.
 In 2018, she received a CogX UK Rising Star Award from Prime Minister Theresa May for "AI technology that will transform drug discovery to treat chronic diseases".

 Career

 Shaker studied for a bachelor's degree in computer science at the University of Damascus, Syria, specialising early on in artificial intelligence studies.
 Her work there included the development of Arabic incorporation into the Speech Synthesis Markup Language for speech-to-text software.
 She moved to Belgium for her master's degree at KU Leuven, specialising in artificial intelligence.
 In 2009 she moved to Denmark to study a PhD and continue as a postdoc in machine learning at the IT University of Copenhagen.
 She remained in Copenhagen for several years, being appointed an assistant professor at Aalborg University in 2016.
 Her research focused on the use of machine learning in affective computing and video games.
 This extended to co-organising competitions to produce AIs which could tackle video games or generate new levels to fit the user, most notably using Super Mario.
 During her professorial career she co-wrote a textbook titled "Procedural Content Generation in Gaming" and authored over thirty academic publications.